Naiad 18

 The Naiad 18 is a small, open, recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a cat rig, a plumb stem, a vertical transom, a transom-hung rudder, a wishbone boom and a centerboard that folds up into a trunk.
 It displaces 1100 lb and carries 550 lb of ballast.

-The boat has a draft of 3.67 ft with the centreboard extended and 0.67 ft with it retracted, allowing beaching or ground transportation on a trailer.
+The boat has a draft of 3.67 ft with the centreboard extended and 0.67 ft with it retracted.

-The boat can be optionally fitted with a small outboard motor for docking and maneuvering.

 The design has a hull speed of 5.61 kn.